eth-protocol-fellows/protocol-studies/docs/wiki/research/portal-network.md

 Nodes do not set their radius once and leave it fixed when they newly join a portal network.
 As a node's local database fills up, it shrinks its radius to stop accepting content that is far from its node ID.
 If storage frees up, the node can expand its radius again.
 This is exactly how each node independently decides how much it stores based on its own capacity without any central coordination.

 Most times, multiple nodes will have overlapping radii covering the same region of the address space.
 The redundancy is intentional because if one node goes offline, the content still remains available from other nodes nearby in the DHT.
-So it follows that if there are more nodes in the network, the more resilient the network becomes when compared to the LES protocol.
+So it follows that if there are more nodes in the network, the more resilient the network becomes.

 Lastly, when a node receives new content either from a bridge node or from another peer, the content doesn't just sit passively on that node waiting to be requested.
 It offers that content to other nodes whose node IDs are close to the content ID, and they accept if the content falls within their own radii.